sfbatchelor/ParticlePainter/README.md

-# Digital Painting Framework
-Framework for developing a process to remix paint with digital capabilities.
+# Particle Painter
+System for painting compute particle simulations to the framebuffer.

+Mirrored from Digital_Painting_Framework on 06/11/18.